Success Lessons From My Two Year Old Son.

 The lesson:

 If you don’t ask you won’t get.
-Everything is negotiable.
+Everything is negotiable. - Be playful.

 Kids love to play, and they don’t just engage in the act of playing, they become playful.
 Laughing, and giggling all along.
 If you look at life as a big game, being playful simply means being in a state of play in your circumstances.
 It’s how you play in your conversations with people, in your interactions with your family, and even with yourself.
 I confess that I get way too serious, way too often.
 It’s not productive, or attractive to anyone.
 Playful people are fun to be around, and are always infectious with their cheerful attitude.